peterloes/Light_Barrier/README.md

 ﻿# Lightbarriers

-A standalone Platform for Animal Observation and Manipulation.
+A standalone platform for animal observation and manipulation.

 This program is a software module for the hardware platform "Light_Barrier_2015_3" developed for two pairs of lightbarriers.